Your Guide to the Best Sunday Roasts in Melbourne

 Mount Erica Hotel

-The all day, $25 Sunday roast at charming, laid back and beautifully designed Mount Erica Hotel is one for the books.
-Rotating weekly, expect heavy hitting flavours and fine cuts of meat the likes of roast beef and celeriac puree, with chat potatoes, spinach and a red wine jus.
+The all-day Sunday roast at the charming, laid-back and beautifully designed Mount Erica Hotel is one for the books.
+Rotating weekly from 12pm until sold out, the $30 plate features roast beef with celeriac purée, chat potatoes, spinach and red wine jus.
 It’s one of the best Sunday roasts in Melbourne, period.

 420 High Street, Prahran